 Managing Allergies at Home

 If your allergies are mild, there are a number of steps you can take to reduce your symptoms.

-“Wash bedding in hot water weekly and use a good mattress protector,” said Dr. Marshall Snow, an ear, nose, and throat (ENT) specialist at CHI St. Joseph Health ENT Associates.
+“Wash bedding in hot water weekly and use a good mattress protector,” said Dr. Marshall Snow, an ear, nose, and throat (ENT) specialist at St. Joseph Health ENT Associates.
 “Decrease carpeting or rugs as much as possible, or vacuum weekly with a vacuum that has a HEPA filter.

 There are also natural remedies available.

 “One of the best natural treatments is nasal saline irrigations,” said Dr. Snow.
 “Clean water with a natural saline buffer will remove the allergens and mucus with allergen buildup that is causing irritation, swelling, and allergy symptoms in the nasal cavity.
 It is best to do this at least twice a day.”